20 Great Locations To Stay

 13) Stronachlachar, Trossachs

-There are a few holiday homes at Stronachlachar, on Loch Katrine, close to the birthplace of Rob Roy MacGregor.
-A mention of the excellent cafe at the Pier in Stronachlachar, which serves excellent food.
+There are a few holiday homes at Stronachlachar, on Loch Katrine, close to the birthplace of Rob Roy MacGregor—a mention for the Pier Cafe at Stronachlachar, which serves excellent food.

 14) Callander, Trossachs